pickitup-app/.github/profile/README.md

 - **Jonathan Fortino Chandra** (2702363784)
 - **Delbert Sugihoentoro** (2702364156)

-We sincerely thank our lecturer for their invaluable support and guidance throughout the project.
+We sincerely thank our lecturer, Kenny Jingga, S.Kom., M.T., for his invaluable support and guidance throughout the project.

 ---